B.A. Degree Frequently Asked Questions

 Who is eligible?

-Any student accepted to Landmark College will be eligible to declare their intention to pursue the B.A. degree.
-This is no different from our current policy that accepts students to the College, and then has them work with advisors and others to select studies and programs of interest and best fit in terms of strengths, graduation timeline elements, and competencies.
+Any student accepted to Landmark College is eligible to declare an intention to pursue the B.A. degree.
+The student will then work with advisors and others to select studies and programs of interest in terms of strengths, graduation timeline elements, and competencies.

 Before the registration period of your second semester (about midway into the semester), you will have a formal discussion with your advisor.
 If, at this point, you are in good academic standing (GPA of at least 2.0), and if you have accumulated at least nine Landmark College credits (with grades of C or better), you will be encouraged to meet with the B.A. program coordinator or others in Academic Affairs in order to declare.